 - Tokyu Hand Shibuya: a lifestyle goods store spanning 8 floors, selling everything from stationery, crafts, to home decor.

 - Matsumoto Kiyoshi: worth visiting if you’re interested in cosmetics, beauty products, and medicine.
 It has 2 buildings (Part 1 and Part 2) located across the street from one another.

-- Mega Don Quijote (aka Donki): a discount store that opens 24 hours.
-You can find almost everything you can possibly think of, from household items to beauty products.
-They even groceries and alcohol!!!
+- Mega Don Quijote (aka Donki): a discount store that is open 24 hours.
+You can find almost everything you can possibly imagine, from household items to beauty products.
+They even sell groceries and alcohol!!!

 - LOFT: a lifestyle department store spreading over 7 floors.
 Great for those looking to buy stationery, homewares, and variety goods.

 - Bic Camera: a popular electronic store where you can find cameras, PC, TV, and household appliances.
 The best part is that they have English-speaking staff!